erlage/rad/README.md

     );
     ```

-    Talking more about UI, there are no layout/style specific widgets like you've Container and Stack widgets in Flutter.
+    Talking more about UI, there are no in-built widgets for layout(for example you've Container and Stack widget in Flutter).
 We don't really need them as most of things can be done using HTML and CSS.

     Just for the sake of example, let's say you want a Stack widget,

-    1. Create a function Stack entry:
+    1. Create a stack entry function using HTML widgets and some CSS:
         ```dart
         Widget StackEntry(Widget widget)
         {
           return Division(
-              style: "position:absolute;top:0;left:0;",
+              style: "position: absolute; top: 0; left: 0;",
               children: [widget],
             );

           // Division = HTML's div
         }
         ```
-    2. Create a function Stack:
+    2. Create a stack widget, again using HTML widget:
         ```dart
         Widget Stack({required List<Widget> children})
         {
           return Division(
-              style: "position:relative;",
+              style: "position: relative;",
               children: children,
             );
         }